Serious crash reported on Main Road in Aquebogue

 Riverhead firefighters responded to the crash along with members of the Riverhead Volunteer Ambulance Corps.

-Traffic is being blocked off between Church Lane and Tuthills Lane and police were cordoning off the crash scene with crime tape.
+Traffic was blocked off between Church Lane and Tuthills Lane as police cordoned off the crash scene with crime tape.
+The road remained closed in that stretch until 4:30 p.m. as police investigated the scene.

 The condition of the victims or further details on the cause of the crash were not immediately available.

-Note: UPDATE: 6:45 p.m.: A 53 year-old Aquebogue man was airlifted to Stony Brook University Hospital after being ejected from his vehicle during a head-on crash in Aquebogue this morning.